txlam97/Gologin_Profile_Manager/README.markdown

-# GoLogin Profile Creator
+# GoLogin Offline Profile Manager

-GoLogin Profile Creator is a Windows GUI tool that automates the creation and management of browser profiles using the GoLogin API and Orbita Browser.
+GoLogin Offline Profile Manager is a Windows GUI tool that automates the creation and management of browser profiles using the GoLogin API and Orbita Browser.
 It allows users to generate multiple profiles with randomized fingerprints, configure proxies, and launch profiles in headless or visible mode.
 The tool is available as a standalone executable (.exe) for easy use or as source code for developers.

 ## Features